zzaoen/StepikJavaFunctionalProgramming/README.md

 2.6.1 Using closure write a lambda expression that calculates a∗x2+b∗x+c where a, b, c are context final variables.
-Note, the result is double
+Note, the result is double.

 ```java
 //final int a = 1, b = 2, c = 3;
 DoubleUnaryOperator operator = x -> a * x * x + b * x + c;
 ```

 **Note**